mputz86/pis4kubi/README.md

 ## Script for setting up Raspberry Pi Kubernetes Cluster

-This script helps you to setup a raspberry pi cluster.
-Everything is base on [https://github.com/mputz86/k8s-on-rpi](https://github.com/mputz86/k8s-on-rpi) (thanks to [awassink](https://github.com/awassink) for his work in the [repository I forked](https://github.com/awassink/k8s-on-rpi)).
+This script helps you to setup a Raspberry Pi cluster based on [HypriotOS](https://github.com/hypriot/image-builder-rpi/releases).
+Setting up the cluster is is base on [https://github.com/mputz86/k8s-on-rpi](https://github.com/mputz86/k8s-on-rpi) (thanks to [awassink](https://github.com/awassink) for his work in the [repository I forked](https://github.com/awassink/k8s-on-rpi)).

 ### Workflow